Free Delivery

 A Deionising (DI) Vessel is a controlled container that channels water through a Mixed Bed Resin and is an essential component of a Pure Water System.

-DI vessel is commonly the final process in an RO/DI System, and is the only stage capable of purifying the water right down to 0 parts per million (ppm) or completely pure.
+DI vessel is commonly the final process in an RO/DI System, and is the only stage capable of purifying the water right down to 0 parts per million (ppm)- completely pure water.
 This is also the simplest of the stages to maintain as it doesn’t require flushing and will simply stop outputting 0 ppm when the resin is spent.

-Most people choose to clean up to 7-10 ppm before changing their resin,any higher and you’ll begin to see unsightly spotting as the minerals dry on the glass.
+Most people choose to clean up to 7-10 ppm before changing their resin, any higher though and you’ll begin to see unsightly spotting as the minerals dry on the glass.

 You can find DI Resin Here